Common Envelope Mass Ejection in Evolved Stars: Modeling the Dust Emission from post-RGB stars in the LMC: Models of post-AGB objects

 \subsection{J051848.84-700247.0}

-This object is classified as a post-AGB shell source by KWVW15, with T$_{\rm eff}$ = 6015 K, log\,$g$ = 0.0 and [Fe/H] = $-$1.0.
-KWVW15 suggest that based on high resolution spectra, log\,$g$ = 0.5.
-They cite \cite{aarle2013}.
-However, we could not find the object in the latter.
-Hence, we used a Kurucz stellar atmosphere model with T$_{\rm eff}$ = 6000 K, log\,$g$ = 0.0 and [Fe/H] = $-$1.0.
-Based on VizieR, for the R-band magnitude we used 14.80 $\pm$ 0.44 (GSC 2.2 Catalogue/STScI 2001)\footnote{We did not use KWVW15's R-band magnitude (14.31) because we could not find a corresponding reference.} We modeled the SED of the object using T$_{\rm d}$ = 350K, standard MRN grain size distribution, $\tau$=3.2 and Y = 20.
-Figs.\,\ref{J051848_temp} $-$ \ref{J051848_thick} show the effects of varying the temperature at the inner boundary of the dust shell (T$_{\rm d}$), the optical depth ($\tau$), and shell thickness (Y).
+This object is classified as a post-AGB shell source by KWVW15, with $T_{\mathrm eff}$ = 6015 K, log\,$g$ = 0.0 and $[Fe/H]$ = $-$1.0 based on their STP.
+However, Table 3 in KWVW15 suggests that using high resolution spectra \citet{aarle2013} estimate log\,$g$ = 0.5.
+We could not find the object in the paper by \citet{aarle2013}.
+Hence, we used a Kurucz stellar atmosphere model with $T_{\mathrm eff}$ = 6000 K, log\,$g$ = 0.0 and $[Fe/H]$ = $-$1.0.
+Based on VizieR, for the R-band magnitude we used 14.80 $\pm$ 0.44 (GSC 2.2 Catalogue/STScI 2001)\footnote{We did not use KWVW15's R-band magnitude (14.31) because we could not find a corresponding reference.} We modeled the SED of the object (Fig. 11.1, $\chi^{2}$ = 50.4) using $T_{\mathrm d}$ (in) = 350 K, standard MRN grain size distribution, $\tau$ = 3.2 and $Y$ = 20.
+Figs. 11.2 $-$ 11.4 show the effects of varying $T_{\mathrm d}$, $\tau$ and $Y$ .
 Since a single shell model provided satisfactory fits to the optical and IR fluxes, we did not try a two-component model for this object.

-We estimate a luminosity of 6210L$_{\odot}$.
-KWVW15 obtained vastly different values for the observed and photospheric luminosity of the object, 4477L$_{\odot}$ and 14112L$_{\odot}$ respectively.
+We estimate a luminosity of 6210$L_{\odot}$.
+KWVW15 obtained vastly different values for the observed and photospheric luminosity of the object, 4477$L_{\odot}$ and 14112$L_{\odot}$ respectively.
 Their observed luminosity is obtained by integrating the flux under the observed SED.
 In the event of circumstellar dust and reddening, the former may be significantly less than the actual luminosity.
 Their derived photospheric luminosity depends on the extinction correction applied to the observed V-magnitude.
 KWVW15's formalism attempts to account for both interstellar and circumstellar reddening.
 If the V-magnitude is over-corrected, they would derive a higher luminosity for the object.